michmzr/michmzr.github.io/about.md

 <!--more-->

 At work, I deal with it on a daily basis with:
-- Google Cloud Platform
+- Google Cloud Platform/Azure
 - Kubernetes
 - Spring Boot
 - BigData
 - Java
 - Python
-- Javascript (from time to time)
+- Javascript + TypeScript

 I love to learn, jump on the chance to challenge my skills on difficult subjects.